 - Not worth it – what if you forget about it and your engine overheats?Drive without A/C and keep windows closed

-In the testing that Edmunds did, they concluded that there is, “no measureable difference,” when choosing windows or A/C. However, if you choose neither, there is quite a difference.
-So now you can save gas by sweating
+In the testing that Edmunds did, they concluded that there is, “no measurable difference,” when choosing windows or A/C. However, if you choose neither, there is quite a difference.

 Minimize brake usage